 I did this.
 I was disobedient, I disrespected her, and then ignored her pain.
 I can’t recall if I ever said I was sorry.
 I can think of other instances like this, as well.
 I had a rather rocky adolescence.
 In other homes, this kind of ongoing, rude behaviour may have caused permanent harm to the relationship, but not in our home.
 You see, my mother is probably the most Christ-like person I’ve ever known.
 She met surliness with gentleness, meanness with kindness, and offensiveness with grace.
 She lived out the two greatest commandments.
 She loved God and loved people with all her heart.
 My dad’s success in ministry was due in no small part to her.
 I was a fortunate recipient of her love and grace and she lavished it on me through all my crying, whining, arguing, general messiness, mood swings, friend troubles, school skipping, and growing pains.
 Paul said in 1 Corinthians 11:1, “Follow me as I follow the example of Christ.”
 My mother could say this, though she never would because she’s far too humble and, while I’m still not much of a bathroom cleaner, I do my best to draw near to God every day in the hopes I’ll become more like Jesus and, yes, more like my mother.

-Posts come out when I feel like it. 😀 Scroll down to the bottom of the page to receive notifications of my posts via email.
-Follow me on Instagram username: @pollyeloquent2 and don’t forget to mention that you’re a reader.
-Thanks for your time!
+Posts come out when I feel like it. 😀 Scroll down to the bottom of the page to follow me or sign up to receive my posts via email.
+Follow me on Instagram.
+Take a peek at my Redbubble store Pollyeloquent.redbubble.com.
+Thank you for giving me some of your precious time!